 Receiving good feedback will speed your growth as an emotionally impactful performer.
 Arrange to have a few friends/family members present at your performances as a kind of “focus group.”
 Beforehand, let them know you’ll be asking them about each of the following elements so they can observe more accurately.
 If you’re doing this to prepare for a recording, have them listen with their eyes closed.

 Then, after your performance, find out the following: What did you do to engage them?
 Did you do anything that distracted them from experiencing a complete involvement with each song?
 As part of critiquing a live performance, also get their input on how you transitioned from one song to the next, how you moved on stage and handled the stage environment.

 When you can be yourself, sing with passion and touch your audience emotionally, then you are ready to go into the studio and record a convincing performance.
 Develop your performance skills with live audiences if you want to record songs that will catch the judges’ or music supervisors’ attention.
-Time spent cultivating your artistry and your craft are well worth the rewards.
+Time spent cultivating your artistry and your craft is well worth the rewards.

-I’m cheering you on,
+I’m cheering you on.

 Get more indispensable performance know-how in Jeannie Deva’s eBook, Singer’s Guide to Powerful Performances.